Choens/blood-sugars/_posts/2015-07-29-Get-CGM-Data.md

 not yet tried to use it.
 I will write a separate post to discuss the results of that effort.

-Import Nightscout data (JSON) and turn it into a R data frame
+Import Nightscout Data (JSON) And Turn It Into An R Data Frame
 =============================================================

 This R code has three dependencies, rmongodb, dplyr and pander.
 Dplyr